Dokuly-PLM/kicad-to-dokuly-plugin/README.md

 - **KiCad Variables:**
   - Double-check that `PCBA_NUMBER` and `PART_REVISION` are correctly set in your KiCad board variables.
 These are crucial for the plugin to function properly.
+  - Based on what drawing sheet template you are using, other board variables can be set in the same place like **AUTHOR** or **PCBA_NAME**.

 - **Testing:**
   - After setting up, perform a test upload with a sample PCB to ensure that all configurations are correct and the upload process works as expected.

+- **Plugin**:
+  - After making a change to the plugin folder, e.g. changing the folder name, configuring the .env variables or something similar, remember to press "Refresh plugins" under `Tools > External plugins`

 Feel free to customize the README further to fit any additional details or specific instructions related to your plugin version or usage scenarios.